aungsiphyo/smart_residential/README.md

 # Smart Residential Mobile

-Smart Residential Mobile is a React Native application for residents and administrators of a residential community.
-It brings announcements, visitor pre-registration, helper requests, issue reporting, emergency alerts, notifications, profile management, and an AI assistant into one mobile experience.
+Smart Residential Mobile is a React Native application for residents, staff, and administrators of the Prime City residential community.
+It brings billing, announcements, visitor pre-registration, helper requests, issue reporting, emergency alerts, realtime notifications, profile management, and a privacy-aware AI assistant into one mobile experience.

-The repository currently contains the Android and iOS client.
-The backend is hosted separately and must be available for most features to work.
+This repository contains the Android and iOS client.
+The Node.js, Express, MongoDB, and Socket.IO backend is maintained in a separate `prime_city_be/Node_Backend` project and must be deployed for connected features to work.

 ## Features